-Clinical Pilates involves specific exercises designed to improve the way you move.
+Clinical Pilates involves specific exercises that improve the way you move.

-Uncomfortable positions are often reflective of the direction your body prefers to move.
+Uncomfortable positions are often reflective of your muscle activation patterns and the direction your body prefers to move.

 In addition to addressing your problem areas, Clinical Pilates positively affects your whole body through the improvement of strength, mobility, posture and movement control.

 Clinical Pilates is very different from the generic reformer or fitness/mat pilates, that offer homogenous programs (where everybody does the same thing).
 Our programs are responsive to your whole body throughout every session.

 Clinical Pilates considers ‘neural drive’ and ‘directional preference’.
 The neural drive is how your brain and muscles communicate to enable good posture and functional movement.

 Research has proved just how efficient and valuable Clinical Pilates programs are.
 Our Physiotherapists have trained extensively with DMA Clinical Pilates™, who are the leaders of Clinical Pilates training and research both in Australia and internationally.

 Most people notice a substantial improvement in the way they move.

 Before commencing Clinical Pilates, all clients undergo a one-hour assessment to form a personalised program.
 Your physiotherapist familiarises you with the equipment and sees that you are comfortable enough to join a small group.